gvwilson/thirdbit/src/fiction/santas/index.md

 A few minutes later
-Finner was sitting on a stool in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something called seaweed tea in his hands.
+Finner was sitting on a stool in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something made of sweetened seaweed in his hands.
 Santa Hood was somewhere beneath an even larger blanket on the bunk next to him, while Santa Greenwood had solved the problem of being too big for the furniture by sitting on the floor.